 A few other customers looked over at us, but lost interest quickly.
-As I tried to catch my breath our food arrived.
+As I tried to catch my breath, our food arrived.
 The waitress set our food in front of us and curtseyed.
 We thanked her and she vanished behind the counter.
 I immediately began to dig into my burger as Sam played with his salad.

 As I ate Sam watched from across the table.
 I was almost halfway through the burger before I noticed his stare.
-I looked over at him and spoke with food still in my mouth.
-“What?”
+I looked over at him and spoke with food still in my mouth, “What?”

-He shook his head and smiled.
-“Nothing.
+He shook his head and smiled, “Nothing.
 I just think it’s cute how you eat.
 Most girls eat very little and make themselves look like barbies, but you don’t.
 You just stuff food into your face, not caring what others think.”

 “Here, let me.”
-Said, Sam, grabbing his napkin and getting closer.
+Sam said grabbing his napkin and getting closer.
 I tried to tell him I could get it, but he refused.
 Sam leaned over the table and wiped the ketchup from my cheek.
 His eyes locked on mine and we lingered in that position for a little too long.
 After he snapped out of it he returned to his seat and set the napkin on the table.

 “Are you okay?”
-Asked Sam
+Sam asked with worry.